 First-Year Summer Reading Program

-On Thursday, September 5, the author, Cheryl Strayed will be speaking to all incoming freshmen at 7pm in the Green Music Center.
-Attendance at this event is mandatory.
+On Thursday, October 2, the author, Jennifer Pozner will be speaking to all incoming freshmen at 7pm in the Green Music Center.
+Attendance at this event is mandatory for all freshmen.

-Copies of Wild book can be purchased at the SSU Bookstore during and after orientation.
+Copies of Reality Bites Back can be purchased at the SSU Bookstore during and after orientation.

 While reading, think about these themes that are seen throughout the book and that will relate to your experience as a freshman.